Celebrate nature and help protect our shared ecosystems by taking on the annual 5KM Challenge for the forests!Sign Up Today

 Stories from the Wabanaki forest of the Maritimes, the Spice Forests of Zanzibar, and the mangrove forests of Mozambique.Sign Me Up

-Community Forests International creates inclusive solutions for the climate, forests, and rural communities.
-We know that some of our biggest challenges are also opportunities for growth.
-Community Forests International promotes climate-smart forestry practices and programs that enhance our collective resilience to the effects of climate change while simultaneously strengthening rural livelihoods, incomes, and security.
+Creating inclusive solutions for the climate, forests, and rural communities.
+Some of the world’s biggest challenges are opportunities for a better future.
+Through adaptive forestry practices and programs, we can enhance our collective resilience to the effects of climate change all while strengthening livelihoods, incomes, and security.

 From rising sea levels to shifting rain patterns, the effects of climate change are already being felt across the islands of Zanzibar — and are expected to increase over time as coastal communities face disproportionate impacts of the climate crisis.
-Through supporting climate-adaptive agroforestry and agriculture, we can improve both economic and environmental resilience for people and communities across Zanzibar.
+Through supporting climate-adaptive agroforestry and agriculture, learn how we’re improving economic and environmental resilience for people and communities across Zanzibar.